MoonPoet/xaprb-src/content/blog/2009/speaking-at-enterprise-lamp-summit-2009.md

   - Conferences
   - Databases
 ---
 I am speaking at [Enterprise LAMP](http://enterpriselamp.org/) [Summit 2009](http://enterpriselamp.org/summit/) (and also should be speaking at the [Camp](http://enterpriselamp.org/camp/) the next day, but I see the schedule isn't quite updated yet).
-My talk at the Summit will *not* be on the future landscape of MySQL -- that's a mistake.
+My talk at the Summit will *not* be on the future landscape of MySQL---that's a mistake.
 My talk's title isn't finalized yet.

 This conference is the first weekend in November, in the Nashville area.
 I hope to see you there!